wesleybertipaglia/demo-bank/README.md

 # Bank Implementation in Java
-This is a class diagram for the Bank Implementation application.
+This is a OOP Implementation of a Bank application.
 The application is a simple implementation that allows users to perform basic banking operations.

 ## The application has the following classes: